 We’re loyal television fans.
 Our watch activity breaks down to seven hours and 17 minutes of viewing a day, compared to five hours and 18 minutes of viewing time a day for the total population.
 And, ladies, we watch more than the guys, especially those of us in the 18-49 age range.
 It’s no surprise that Blacks prefer cable.
 Since many cable shows and casts offer more diversity than network programs, eight of our Top 10 TV shows air on cable networks.
 The two exceptions are ABC’s Scandal, starring, Kerry Washington, and FOX’s long-running singing competition variety show, American Idol.

-If you are a true Gladiator, then I know you tuned in to watch Scandal’s third season premiere in October.
+If you are a true Gladiator, then I know you tuned in to watch watch Scandal’s third season premiere earlier this month.
 Not only did Olivia Pope and company rack up 10.5 million viewers; the show helped us introduce a new measurement – Nielsen’s Twitter TV Ratings.
 Scandal’s premiere was that week’s top-tweeted show with almost 713,000 tweets, reaching a Twitter audience of 3.7 million.
 It tied with VH1’s Love & Hip-Hop Atlanta 2 as our top rated show earlier this summer on June 30.

 Blacks love Twitter, with those of us between 18-34 spending 11 percent more time on the social chat site than 35-44 and 45-64 year olds combined.
 Twitter TV conversations have grown since last year.
 From the same period a year ago, there has been 38 percent more tweets related to live TV – 190 million tweets in 2012 grew to 263 million tweets in 2013.
 There’s also been an increase in Tweeters as well – from 15 million in 2012 to 19 million in 2013.
 By offering these metrics, Nielsen gives marketers yet another outlet to reach you in their campaigns.